-The Company periodically evaluates its investments for other-than-temporary declines in fair value (prior to the Company's adoption of ASU No. 2016-13 on February 1, 2021) and expected credit losses.
+The Company periodically evaluates its investments for expected credit losses.
 The unrealized losses on the available-for-sale securities were primarily due to unfavorable changes in interest rates subsequent to the initial purchase of these securities.
-Gross unrealized losses of the Company's available-for-sale securities that have been in a continuous unrealized loss position for twelve months or longer were immaterial as of January 31, 2022 and January 31, 2021.
+Gross unrealized losses of the Company's available-for-sale securities that have been in a continuous unrealized loss position for twelve months or longer were immaterial as of January 31, 2023 and January 31, 2022.
 The Company expects to recover the full carrying value of its available-for-sale securities in an unrealized loss position as it does not intend or anticipate a need to sell these securities prior to recovering the associated unrealized losses.
 The Company also expects any credit losses would be immaterial based on the high-grade credit rating for each of such available-for-sale securities.
-As a result, the Company does not consider any portion of the unrealized losses as of January 31, 2022 or January 31, 2021 to represent an other-than temporary impairment or credit losses.
+As a result, the Company does not consider any portion of the unrealized losses as of January 31, 2023 or January 31, 2022 to represent credit losses.